infinyon/fluvio-jaq/README.md

 # fluvio-jq

-SmartModule for processing jq.
-This uses [jq](https://github.com/01mf02/jaq/tree/main/) to process JSON data.
+SmartModule for processing json record using jq syntax.
+We use rust version of [jq](https://github.com/01mf02/jaq/tree/main/) to process JSON data.

 ## Playground